aarongorka/docker-gocd-scaler/README.md

-Pushes metrics 3 metrics about GoCD agents: building, idle and total every 60s.
+Pushes metrics about how many GoCD agents are in each state.
 This only includes agents that have no environment associated with them.